 Over time, the extraordinary and sensational claims regarding the benefits of Saratoga mineral water multiplied.
-“Taking the waters” was reputed to cure kidney and liver complaints, rheumatism, diabetes, heartburn, scrofula, dyspepsia, cancer, malaria, hangovers and, last but not least, “weakness of women”.
-(Thank goodness!)
-Were these claims true?
-Well, it couldn’t be proven...yet people kept coming!
+Doctors recommended “taking the waters” to cure kidney and liver complaints, rheumatism, diabetes, heartburn, scrofula, dyspepsia, cancer, malaria, hangovers and “weakness of women.”
+While none of these claims could be proven, visitors kept coming to enjoy the waters!

-By the middle of the 19th century, Saratoga had become “The Queen of Spas”.
-During the 1800’s and early-to-mid 1900’s, it was the “in” place to see and be seen…the gilded age saw prominent guests such as the Vanderbilt's, the Whitney's, JP Morgan, and “Diamond Jim” Brady frequenting Saratoga.
-Actress Lillian Russell spent time here, and top-name performers such as Bing Crosby and Sophie Tucker played to packed crowds in downtown Saratoga Springs hotels.
+By the middle of the 19th century, Saratoga had become “The Queen of Spas.”
+During the 1800’s and early-to-mid 1900’s, Saratoga was the place to see and be seen.
+The Gilded Age saw prominent guests such as the Vanderbilt's, the Whitney's, JP Morgan, and “Diamond Jim” Brady frequenting Saratoga.
+Actress Lillian Russell spent time here, there's even a restaurant in her namesake.

 Tasting The Waters